 But, he’s certainly back up again at pop radio.

 “Top 40 thrives when it’s diverse, and listens to its audience,” says Alex Tear, SiriusXM and Pandora vp of pop music and programming.
 “We’re excited to have Sir Elton John back.”

-In "Cold Heart," released Aug.
-13 on Mercury/EMI/Interscope Records, John sings part of his No. 18-peaking 1990 Billboard Hot 100 hit "Sacrifice" and Lipa reprises his No. 6 1972 classic "Rocket Man."
-The song sports co-writing and co-production credit for Australian trio Pnau.
+In “Cold Heart,” released Aug.
+13 on Mercury/EMI/Interscope Records, John sings part of his No. 18-peaking 1990 Billboard Hot 100 hit “Sacrifice” and Lipa reprises his No. 6 1972 classic “Rocket Man” and his No. 25 1983 nugget “Kiss the Bride.”
+The new blend sports co-writing and co-production credit for Australian trio Pnau.

 Over its first two weeks, “Cold Heart” has drawn 6.2 million U.S. streams and sold 13,300 downloads, according to MRC Data.
 As announced Sept.
 1, the cut is set to appear on John’s album The Lockdown Sessions, due Oct.
 22.

 SiriusXM’s Venus led all Pop Airplay chart reporters with 74 plays for “Cold Heart” Aug.
 23-29, making it the channel’s fourth-most-played song in the tracking week.
 SiriusXM’s Hits 1, also a Pop Airplay panelist, played it 22 times.

 “The first mention of the project had us curious, for sure,” Tear says.
 “Then we heard it, and it sounds great.”